+(b).
+Promotions To Positions Covered By This Agreement

+For promotions to any position covered by this Agreement, the Employer will consider knowledge, training, ability to perform work, skill, efficiency, reliability, and physical fitness.
+When these factors are relatively equal, the employee with the greatest amount of departmental seniority will be promoted.

 (c).
-Promotions To All Other Positions Covered By This Agreement

-For promotions to any position covered by this Agreement other than those described in subparagraph (b) above, the Employer will consider knowledge, training, ability to perform work, skill, efficiency, reliability, and physical fitness.
-When these factors are relatively equal, the employee with the greatest amount of departmental seniority will be promoted. (d).
 Probationary Period Applicable To All Promotions